 Mini-me and muggle have been deemed dictionary-worthy words of our lifetime, so I think it’s time to begin a pursuit of expanding the world’s knowledge of a racecation.
 I’m going to guess the main issue is that runners are too busy DOING something else to fight for this word.

-Destination races can be a great opportunity to PR (especially if you’re coming down from running at atltitude to sea level!!), but often they’re just a chance to explore a new city in a way that you love.
+Destination races can be a great opportunity to PR (especially if you’re coming down from running at altitude to sea level!!), but often they’re just a chance to explore a new city in a way that you love.

 If you haven’t done a racecation yet, I highly recommend it!
 I mean imagine running through the old walls of Jerusalem…MEMORIES!!!

 Why Sign up for a Destination Race?

 In truth, not one of the 9 marathons I’ve completed has been where we lived!